 A literary entrepreneur with over two decades of experience working in the media, business, nonprofit and education sectors with an extensive background in both creative and commercial writing as well as organizational consulting, management and development, Melissa Crockett Meske has established a presence and a voice as a writer—both commercially and creatively.

-With one published book of poetry under her belt, The Dirt Still Looks the Same, Meske has edited three others for West Virginia-based author George I. Kidwiler, Jr. and also collaborated with three other local artists to publish her first set of lyrics, At the End of the Wind and the Rain, as a recorded production.
+With one published book of poetry under her belt, The Dirt Still Looks the Same, Meske has edited three others for West Virginia-based author George I. Kidwiler, Jr. while also collaborating with three other local artists to publish her first set of lyrics, At the End of the Wind and the Rain, as a recorded production.
 All are available through Amazon.
-Two other books are currently in the works.

 Meske served as event chair in 2009 and 2010 for the American Cancer Society Relay For Life of Jersey County.
 She also served as publicity chair for them from 2008-2010, and received recognition for her work through the National Terry Zahn Award for Publicity in 2010.

-A current member of the Jersey County Business Association, she is a 2007 graduate of their Leadership in Action program.
-Meske is a former board member for both Alton Main Street Inc. and the Alton Area Business Development Association.
+A current member of the Jersey County Business Association, she is a 2007 graduate of the JCBA’s Leadership in Action program, and is also a member of the Women in Business team for the Jerseyville Economic Development Council.
+Meske is also a former board member for both Alton Main Street Inc. and the Alton Area Business Development Association.

 The youngest of nine and the mother of two, she holds a Master of Arts degree in organizational management, a Bachelor of Science degree in organizational leadership, an Associate of Science in business management, a Certificate of Proficiency in accounting and an Undergraduate Certificate in paralegal studies.

 Melissa married the love for the rest of her life on Valentine’s Day 2014 after meeting him almost by sheer happenstance through a mutual friend a year and a half earlier.
-After serving in the United States Army for 10 years, Kevin established a career in law enforcement over the past 20 years and now serves as part of the security team at one of the region’s leading health care organizations.
+After serving in the United States Army for 10 years, Kevin established a career in law enforcement over the past 20 years and now serves as part of the security team at one of the region’s leading health care organizations and as an EMT for another.
 He is also a skilled craftsman in his own right; his woodworking shop is known as KM Wood Designs.

 What Others Say